ThatGuySam/grandocs/src/docs/grandMA2/remote_control_msc/en/3.9/index.md

 	</tbody>
 </table>

 <p>If the setting is not Default Only, then an executor and page needs to be specified.
 There are two options for separating the executor number and the page number.
-It can be separated by a dot (hex = 2E) or by a space (hex = 20).
-The cue number and the executor/page data needs to be separated by a hex value <strong>00</strong>.</p>
+It can be separated by a "period" character (hex = 2E) or by a "NULL" character (hex = 00).
+The cue number and the executor/page data needs to be separated by a "NULL" character (hex = 00).</p>

 <p><strong>Example:</strong> Triggering cue number <strong>37.2</strong> on executor 5 on page 1 (<strong>All Devices</strong>,<strong> All Format</strong>, and <strong>Exec.Page</strong> setting):</p>